+For the Marine Mammal Protection Act (MMPA) stock assessment reports, sei whales within the Pacific U.S. EEZ are divided into two discrete areas: (1) California, Oregon and Washington waters (this report) and (2) waters around Hawaii.
+The Eastern North Pacific stock includes animals found within the U.S. west coast EEZ and in adjacent high seas waters; however, because comprehensive data on abundance, distribution, and human-caused impacts are lacking for high seas regions, the status of this stock is evaluated based on data from U.S. EEZ waters of the California Current (NMFS 2005).

-Ohsumi and Wada (1974) estimate the pre-whaling abundance of sei whales to be 58,000-62,000 in the North Pacific.
-Later, Tillman (1977) used a variety of different methods to estimate the abundance of sei whales in the North Pacific and revised this pre-whaling estimate to 42,000.
+Ohsumi and Wada (1974) estimated the pre-whaling abundance of sei whales to be 58,000-62,000 in the North Pacific.
+Tillman (1977) estimated sei whale abundance in the North Pacific and revised this pre-whaling estimate to 42,000.
 His estimates for the year 1974 ranged from 7,260 to 12,620.
+These previous studies depended on using the history of catches and trends in CPUE or sighting rates.
+Hakamada et al. (2017) estimated sei whale abundance at 29,632 sei whales (CV = 0.242, 95% CI 18,576-47,267) in the central and eastern North Pacific based on visual line-transect surveys between 2010 and 2012.
+This estimate corresponds with the first systematic sighting survey abundance estimate for this species over a pelagic high-seas region.
+However, while the study area of Hakamada et al. (2017) included waters north of 40°N latitude and west of 135°W longitude, it excluded waters of the California Current.
+The estimated number of sei whales in the California Current is based on ship line-transect surveys between 1991-2014 within 300 nmi of the U.S. West

-All methods depend on using the history of catches and trends in CPUE or sighting rates; there have been no direct estimates of sei whale abundance in the entire (or eastern) North Pacific based on sighting surveys.
-Sei whale sightings in California, Oregon, and Washington waters during extensive ship and aerial surveys between 1991- 2014 have been relatively rare (Figure 1, Hill and Barlow 1992; Carretta and Forney 1993; Mangels and Gerrodette 1994; VonSaunder and Barlow 1999; Barlow 2003; Forney 2007; Barlow 2010, Barlow 2016).
-Green et al. (1992) did not report any sightings of sei whales in aerial surveys of Oregon and Washington.
-Abundance estimates for the two most recent line transect surveys of California, Oregon, and Washington waters in 2008 and 2014 out to 300 nmi are 311 (0.76) and 864 (0.40) sei whales, respectively (Barlow 2016).
-The best estimate of abundance for California, Oregon, and Washington waters out to 300 nmi is the unweighted geometric mean of the 2008 and 2014 estimates, or 519 (CV=0.40) sei whales (Barlow 2016).
+Coast, where sightings are relatively rare (Fig. 1, Barlow 2016).
+Abundance estimates for the two most recent line transect surveys of California, Oregon, and Washington waters in 2008 and 2014 are 311 (CV=0.76) and 864 (CV=0.40) sei whales, respectively (Barlow 2016).
+The best estimate of abundance for California, Oregon, and Washington waters is the unweighted geometric mean of the 2008 and 2014 estimates, or 519 (CV=0.40) sei whales (Barlow 2016).

-The minimum population estimate for sei whales is taken as the lower 20th percentile of the lognormal distribution of abundance estimated from 2008 and 2014 shipboard line-transect surveys, or approximately 374 whales.
+The minimum population estimate for sei whales is taken as the lower 20th percentile of the lognormal distribution of abundance estimated from 2008 and 2014 vessel line-transect surveys, or 374 whales.

-There are no data on trends in sei whale abundance in the eastern North Pacific waters.
-Although the population in the North Pacific is expected to have grown since being given protected status in 1976, the possible effects of continued unauthorized take (Yablokov 1994) and incidental ship strikes and gillnet mortality make this uncertain.
+No data on trends in sei whale abundance exist for the eastern North Pacific.
+Although the population in the North Pacific is expected to have grown since being given protected status in 1976, the possible effects of continued unauthorized takes (Yablokov 1994), vessel strikes and gillnet mortality make this uncertain.
 Barlow (2016) noted that an increase in sei whale abundance observed in 2014 in the California Current is partly due to recovery of the population from commercial whaling, but may also involve distributional shifts in the population.